aeud/hb-dta/README.md

 However, after having read the *OpenDota API documentation*, the solution was there: the `explorer` method let us query directly their *PostgreSQL* database.
 The `schema` method gave me the tables, and after a quick draft of the tables, I could write the recommendation query:

-**Based on a player's most player heroes, and on the past matches, which cominations hero / item are the best?**
+**Based on a player's most player heroes, and on the past matches, which combinations hero / item are the best?**

 ```
 SELECT